 The area's natural resources of water, iron and coal meant that it wasn't long before the manufacture of worsted goods would once again begin to flourish.
 And then the Industrial Revolution happened...

-estimated that two thirds of the UK's wool production was processed in Bradford.
+os By 1831, it was estimated that two thirds of the UK's wool production was processed in Bradford.